stephenwchang/New_or_Used/README.md

 ## Using The Dev Environment Any Other Time

-* Windows Users: To start the container and server run `yarn dev-win` You may need to use Powershell or cmd as opposed to gitbash for some docker stuff.
+To start the container and server run `yarn dev` On Windows, you may need to use Powershell or cmd as opposed to gitbash for some docker stuff.
-* Mac Users: To start the container and server run `yarn dev-osx`

 Visit `localhost:3000` in your chrome browser and you will see the `index.html`